Fir3Boy/Fir3boy/README.md

 ---
-> "For him who follows a path for seeking knowledge, Allah will ease for hijm thhe path to Paradise"
+> "For him who follows a path for seeking knowledge, Allah will ease for him the path to Paradise"

 — Prophet Muhammad, praise and peace be upon him